MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-splitcolumns-nondigit-to-digit.md

 ![image](images/sc-before-ndtd.png)

-This column holds 2 values in each row:
+This column holds two values in each row:
 1. **AnimalType** - The first part is the type of animal
 2. **Number** - The animal number that came into the person's life.

-We want to split this column into the 2 columns described before.
+We want to split this column into the two columns described before.
-To do this, we simply select the column and select the option to split the column by Non-Digit to Digit.
+Select the column and select the option to split the column by Non-Digit to Digit.

 This singular column will split into multiple columns given every instance of a digit followed with a non-digit.
 In this case, it only splits it into two.

-Our final table is will be as such:
+Our final table will be as such:

 ![After](images/sc-after-ndtd.png)